dailybruin/interactive.2015.a-paper-trail/_posts/2015-10-13-the-first-post.markdown

 print_hi('Tom')
 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].

+You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

+To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+Take a look at the source for this post to get an idea about how it works.

+> Correction.
+Neil is most amazing person I've ever met.
+<span class="quoteby"> Angie Wang </span>

+Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
+File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
+If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].